 If you're looking for a way to reduce your eating, try turning off the videos and TV.
 In today's fast-paced world, it's easy to fall into the habit of multitasking during meals, often turning to phone and TV screens for entertainment while eating.
 However, research suggests that this seemingly harmless practice could have significant implications for your overall health and well-being.

-Researchers at Brigham Young University and Colorado State University have found that the noise your food makes while you’re eating can have a significant effect on how much you eat.
+Researchers at Brigham Young University and Colorado State University found that the noise your food makes while you’re eating can have a significant effect on how much you eat.

-The “Crunch Effect,” as they call it, suggests you’re likely to eat less if you’re more conscious of the sound your food makes while you’re eating.
-Therefore, watching loud TV or listening to loud music while eating can mask eating sounds that keep you from overeating.
+Watching loud TV or listening to loud music while eating can mask eating sounds that prevent you from overeating.

 “When you mask the sound of consumption, like when you watch TV while eating, you take away one of those senses and it may cause you to eat more than you would normally,” said Ryan Elder, assistant professor of marketing at BYU’s Marriott School of Management.
-“The effects many not seem huge—one less pretzel—but over the course of a week, month, or year, it could really add up.”
+“The effects many not seem huge...but over the course of a week, month, or year, it could really add up.”

 Building Healthy Habits

 Breaking the habit of watching TV while eating might not be easy initially, but the benefits are well worth the effort.
 Start by creating a designated eating space – whether it's at the dining table or a cozy nook – where distractions like TV, smartphones, and other screens are off-limits.
 As you enjoy your meal, engage in light conversation with family members or simply relish the peaceful moment of nourishment.